gwenzoeyang/schedulEZ-frontend/api.md

 **Description:** Removes a course from the catalog.

 **Requirements:**
-- course exists and is not offered in any term
+- course exists and is not referenced by any other course as a prerequisite or corequisite

 **Effects:**
-- removes the course
+- removes the course from the catalog

 **Request Body:**
 ```json